JosephRynkiewicz/CIFAR10/README.md

-# CIFAR10 with Pytorch and small GPU
+# More than 98% accuracy on CIFAR10 with Pytorch and small GPU

 I am trying to get the best results with a small GPU on the CIFAR10 dataset.